Wisdom teeth

 • Contact your doctor or dentist if you develop any unusual bleeding, swelling or pain.

-To prevent tooth decay, pain and infection, take extra care of wisdom teeth that have not fully come through.
+To prevent tooth decay, pain and infection, take extra care of wisdom teeth that haven't fully come through.

 • Floss between all your teeth, especially between the wisdom teeth and the teeth in front of them.

-• Ensure that your brush reaches all the way to the back when brushing your teeth.
+• Make sure that your toothbrush reaches all the way to the back when brushing your teeth.

-• Rinse with a saline solution (salt dissolved in warm water) if you have any early signs of infection, such as redness, heat or tenderness in the area.
+• Rinse with a saline solution (salt dissolved in warm water) if you have any early signs of infection, eg, redness, heat or tenderness in the area.

-People on low incomes who have a Community Services Card may be able to get free emergency dental care, such as pain relief or extractions.
-These services are provided by public hospitals or dentists contracted by your district health board.
+People on low incomes who have a Community Services Card may be able to get free emergency dental care, eg, pain relief or extractions.
+These services may be provided by public hospitals or dentists contracted by your health district.
 You can find out who provides this service by phoning 0800 TALK TEETH/0800 825 583.

 You may still need to pay some of the treatment cost, and you may only get support for an infection but not for extraction.
-Find out more at Dental treatment(external link) Work and Income, NZ, 2018.
+Find out more from Work and Income on their dental treatment(external link) page.

 The following links provide further information about wisdom teeth.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Impacted wisdom teeth – do I need them removed?(external link) Mayo Clinic, US, 2014
+Impacted wisdom teeth – do I need them removed?(external link) Mayo Clinic, US

 Your oral health – teens(external link) Healthy Smiles, NZ